manjillama/clothing-manager/README.md

 ## Project Introduction

-Simple sales manager Dashboard for small clothing business.
+Simple sales managing dashboard for small clothing business writted in Java (Spring Boot).

+I created this project back when I was in college and total forgot about it.
+It's just today when I was cleaning up junks my personal laptop that I noticed all the past projects that I did back then.
+Nostalgia hit hard...
+Good times! haha.

 ## Tech Stacks